saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 It is recommended to Download the Annotated Data, incase by mistake project got deleted.

-### 3. Model Selection
+### 4. Model Selection
-Once all the data is annotated, move to the next section.
+Once all the data is annotated, move to the next section.\
 **Device Selection:** Select the Target device.
-Drag the slider to find the best trade-off between power and performance for your task.
+Drag the slider to find the best trade-off between power and performance for your task.\
 **Model Selection:**  Select a model acording to the need "faster accuracy" or "faster Perfomance"

-### 4. Train
+### 5. Train
 Tune the training Parameter Acording to need.
 And Click on the start training button on the top-right.
 The trainig Perfomance will be Shown as shown in below image.